 Class is full, how does the waitlist work?

 As spots open up, we give them away in the order that they were put on.
 Please only join the waitlist of a class that you plan to attend, as spots frequently open up.
 You must purchase a class, or have class credits in your account in BEFORE you sign up for a spot on the waitlist.
 If you don’t get off the waitlist, the class you purchased stays in your account for next time, it is NOT refundable.
-Up until the day of, we will automatically add you to class and you will be notified via phone or email that you got a spot.
+Up until an hour before the class, we will automatically add you to class and you will be notified via email that you got a spot.
 If you fail to attend class or cancel with less than 12 hours until class, you will be charged a late cancellation fee.
-If a spot opens up less than an hour before class, we will call you directly but your spot will not be confirmed until we speak with you directly.
+If a spot opens up less than an hour before class, we will call you directly but you will not be penalized if you cannot make it.